ZitaoZeng/CBDA-subsampling/readme.txt

 A training set might (and typically will) have some of the same patient records as one or more other training subsets, but it is unlikely two training subsets will have the exact same set of records.
-Similarly for the patient attributes - there might, and typicall will be, some overlap among different training sets, but it is unlikely any 2 will have exactly the same attributes.
+Similarly for the patient attributes - there might, and typically will be, some overlap among different training sets, but it is unlikely any 2 will have exactly the same attributes.

 However, it is desirable for none of the validation set records to be included